 For all the health claims that can be made about the muffins, the best part is that they taste every bit as good as muffins made with flour, gluten, and lots of added sugar.

-Because there’s no flour, I was a bit worried that they may turn out like peanut butter fudge, since there was no flour to fluff them up and provide the normal amount of cakiness found in a muffin, but I was wrong.
+Because there’s no flour, I was a bit worried that these blender muffins would turn out like peanut butter fudge, since there was no flour to fluff them up and provide the normal amount of cakiness found in a muffin, but I was wrong.

 The egg, pinch of baking soda, and banana did the trick to give them the springiness and bounciness you want in a muffin.
 When I was stacking them, the muffins on the bottom were like little trampolines, ready to absorb the weight and bounced back.